If you're like me, you've found yourself staring down the list of impressively (and intimidatingly)…

 La Specialista heats water in 1 second!
 It has a double-boiler system, which is somewhat rare in the semi-automatic category.
 This means that you can froth your milk and brew your espresso at the same time.
 This machine also automates the milk-heating process.
 The frothing wand has a simple switch to make either flat, frothy milk or the taller milk foam.

 You can make an Americano with the touch of a button.
 The hot water dispenser is positioned to pour directly into your cup while it's positioned under the espresso spout.
 You can also use the hot water dispenser to make tea and other hot drinks.
+A true recommend among the latte machines.

 If you want to make espresso at home but don't want to spend a ton of money, then this Gevi model might be for you.
 It's affordable and very easy to use.